mdc6s/mdc6s/README.md

 - ⚡ Fun fact: ...
 -->

-😍 I love learning about computers and tech, how they work, new innovation, etc. I love new hardware and programs that automate annoying tasks.
+😍 I love learning about computers and tech, how they work, new innovation, etc. I also love new hardware and programs that automate annoying tasks.